 To sum up: public and social service jobs are not only one in four jobs in the province, but also the jobs more likely, on average, to provide a middle-class lifestyle akin to what manufacturing jobs offered previous generations.
 They are Ontario’s last reservoir of middle-class jobs.

 And if individuals and families rely on public and social sector jobs to secure decent income, so do communities.
-Twenty-six percent is the average proportion of public and social sector jobs in Ontario.
+Twenty-four percent is the average proportion of public and social sector jobs in Ontario.
 As map 1 shows, the percentage is considerably higher in many communities across the province—be it Sarnia (36 per cent), North Bay (35 per cent), Quinte West (34 per cent), Peterborough (31 per cent), Essa (33 per cent), or Kenora (39 per cent).
-In Toronto (proper), the share of public and social services jobs (22 per cent) as a percentage of all jobs in the city is below the provincial average, but the total number is significant: almost 300,000 jobs.
+In Toronto (proper), the share of public and social services jobs (22 per cent) as a percentage of all jobs in the city is below the provincial average.

 Map 1 | Public and social sector jobs as a share of all jobs by census subdivisions (municipalities)